-If you are visiting the San Francisco Bay area, I urge you to take some time and plan to visit Muir Woods National Monument.
+If you are visiting the San Francisco Bay area, I urge you to take some time and visit Muir Woods National Monument.
 Located just 12 miles north of the city in Marin County, California, and part of the Golden Gate National Recreational Area, Muir Woods features 240 acres of old-growth Coastal Redwoods and plenty of photographic opportunities.

 I recently spent five hours exploring the park and hope that you will benefit from the five photographic tips below.

 1. Lens selection.
 I would probably leave the telephoto behind, but that doesn't mean you need to bring only super wide-angle lenses.
 The Coastal Redwoods are big and everywhere, so you will not need a telephoto to see them, but adding something in the 70-120mm range would allow you to compress a scene or reach some trees that may be a little further off the path.
 A longer lens could also come in handy if you want to aim up into the canopy.

 2. Don't forget the tripod.
 You will be doing a lot of walking during your visit and you might be tempted to leave the tripod behind.
 Don't.
 Even during a bright sunny day, not much light filters down to the forest floor, forcing you to shoot at very slow shutter speeds even if you have fast lenses.
 And even though tripods are allowed in the park and the paths are fairly wide, remember to be courteous to other visitors, especially during busy times.

 "This is the best tree-lovers monument that could possibly be found in all the forests of the world". - John Muir

 3. Stay on track.
 Photography is allowed throughout the park, but you must remain on the paths and boardwalks.
 There is an easy loop path with an occasional trail that branches off.
 It took me about four hours to make the loop, but you could certainly do it in less.
 My recommendation would be to spend the whole day and plan on making several trips around the loop or take advantage of a ranger-led program.